LordGuacaba/VPR/README.md

 `python3 run.py -i <input_file> -o <output_file> -e`
 <br>
 Arguments:
 - `-i` input file name.
-Can be either a full or relative path to the file or a file name in the form <name>.txt that is in the `/input` directory
+Can be either a full or relative path to the file or a file name in the form <name>.txt or <name>.docx that is in the `/input` directory
 - `-o` (optional) output file name.
 The output file generated in the `/output` directory will have this name.
 The .pptx extension is not needed.
 Will default to "expanded.pptx" if not provided
-- `-e` (optional) denotes that a .txt file contains many tossups entirely on one line.
+- `-e` (optional) denotes that a file contains many tossups entirely on one line.
 The file will be expanded into ~100-character lines before it is processed.

 ## What's New
+v0.3.0
+- Input files can be word documents as well as .txt files

 v0.2.0
 - Power clues now show up in bold